How can I use my Canvas scan?

 Please note: The annotations and notes you place on a scan are not uploaded with the scan and will not show up in your CAD file.
 They are for your reference.

-Canvas can also export your scan (before or after reprocessing) as a .obj file, which you can bring into other third-party 3D programs (this feature is currently only available on iPad, will be available on iPhone in the near future).
+Canvas can also export your scan (before or after reprocessing) as a .obj file, which you can bring into other third-party 3D programs.
 Exporting an original scan will provide a single .obj file and exporting a reprocessed scan will include a .mtl file and several .jpg files for textures.
 You must keep these files unzipped and in the same folder as the .obj file.
 You can learn more about reprocessing here: What is reprocessing and what do I get from it?

 - Open the scan in the Canvas app